protobufjs/protobuf.js/README.md

 ### Content Security Policy

-Support for [Content Security Policy](https://w3c.github.io/webappsec-csp/)-restricted environments like Chrome extensions without unsafe-eval can be achieved by generating and using static code instead.
+In [CSP](https://w3c.github.io/webappsec-csp/)-restricted environments that disallow unsafe-eval, use generated static code instead of runtime code generation.

 ## Performance

 The repository includes a small benchmark for the bundled fixture in [`bench/`](./bench/).
 It compares protobuf.js reflection and static code against native `JSON.stringify`/`JSON.parse` and [google-protobuf](https://www.npmjs.com/package/google-protobuf).
-Results depend on hardware, Node.js version, and the message shape, but are useful as a quick regression check.
+Results depend on hardware, Node.js version, and the message shape, so they should be treated as indicative rather than absolute.

 One run on an AMD Ryzen 9 9950X3D with Node.js 24.13.0 and google-protobuf 4.0.2 produced: